-- 4.4.9 Off ladder alleles which fall within the lower and upper limits at each locus should be entered as determined by the analysis software (e.g. an allele called as 9.1 should be entered as 9.1, not 9.x). - 4.4.10 If a discrepancy exists on the DB Profile documentation (for example, writing is not legible, reviewer's initials are missing, the specimen ID appears incorrect or is too long the Interpreting Analyst (IA) or the technical reviewers for that sheet must resolve the discrepancy before the data from that profile is entered.
+4.4 Fradder alleles which fall within the lower and upper limits at each locus should be entered as determined by the analysis software (e.g. an allele called as 9.1 should be entered as 9.1, not 9.x).

+4.4.10 If a discrepancy exists on the DB Profile documentation (for example, writing is not legible, reviewer's initials are missing, the specimen ID appears incorrect or is too long) the Interpreting Analyst (IA) or the technical reviewers for that sheet must resolve the discrepancy before the data from that profile is entered.
 If the discrepancy is discovered once the profile has already been entered, a modification or deletion/re-import may be needed (case by case determination).
-Interpretation issues should be discussed with the appropria experiment.
+Specimen ID problems may be corrected by a member of the CODIS staff.
+Interpretation issues should be discussed with the appropriate Assistant Director.